-It’s not very common, but sometimes a corrupted software package messes with your phone, which results in the phone restarting continuously.
-Using a custom ROM for your Android could results in other phone problems as well, unless you know what you are doing – you don’t want your phone to get bricked!
+It’s not very common, but sometimes your phone keeps restarting continuously because a corrupted software package messes with your phone.
+Using a custom ROM for your Android could result in other phone problems as well unless you know what you are doing – you don’t want your phone to get bricked!

-- Installing a custom ROM?
+- Installed a custom ROM?
 Ensure its compatibility with your phone, and download it from a reputable source.

-- Didn’t install anything out of the ordinary and still use the stock firmware?
-Consider performing a factory reset.
+- If the software corruption is too complicated, consider performing a factory reset.
 This erases all data from your phone.
 Depending upon your phone and the Android version, you can find this option tucked away in the settings, in “Backup & reset” under “Personal data”.
-Back up your data to an SD card before any kind of reset!
+Back up your data to an SD card before any kind of reset.

 3. App Issues

-When an Android phone keeps restarting, a possible culprit is a defective app.
+When an Android phone keeps restarting, one possible culprit is defective apps.
 Always install apps from trusted developers, especially when it comes to handling sensitive data like contacts and messaging.

 - Uninstall unnecessary apps, especially if they run in the background like customization apps.
 Aesthetics matter, but you probably don’t need your phone wallpaper to change every few minutes.

 - Turn off background apps.
-You can do this from Settings > Intelligent power saving – the location of the background apps list may vary for your Android phone.
+You can do this by going to Settings > Intelligent power saving – the location of the background apps list may vary for your Android phone.
 In the list, toggle of or uncheck an app to prevent it from running in the background.

 - Update your apps!
-In case you avoid updating because of space issues, try to only update the apps you use daily.
+In case you avoid updating because of low space issues, first you need to free some storage space.
+If still you run out of storage space, try to only update the apps you use daily.
 Visit the Google Play Store and visit “My apps and games”, where you can selectively update your apps.

 4. Button Issues

 It’s worth taking a look at your phone’s power button.
 Is it jammed, or worn out?
 Does your phone have an ill-fitting protective cover that presses it down?
-Your phone restarting continuously might have happened due to one of these things.
+Your phone keeps restarting might be due to one of these reasons.

 - If your phone’s protective cover doesn’t fit and causes the physical buttons to press down you can replace it.

-- Give your phone a cursory wipe now and then, particularly if it gets messy a lot.
+- Give your phone a cursory wipe particularly if it gets messy a lot.
 Take off its protective cover and clean it from the inside as well.